styx97/hf-fewshot/README.md

 - A `config.yml` file should contain various hyperparameters and data paths in a yaml parsable format.
 See [configs/example_config.yml](configs/example_config.yml) for a sample file.

+See the [create_task](./create_task) subdirectory for convenient code that will create these files automatically for you from CSV and text files, which you may find more convenient.

 ---
 #### Installation :